apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 ### Colocate Join

-For large tables that frequently require JOIN or aggregate queries, the **Colocate** strategy can be enabled to place data with the same bucketing column values on the same physical node, reducing cross-node data transfer and significantly improving query performance.
+For large tables that frequently require JOIN or aggregation queries, the **Colocate** strategy can be enabled to place data with the same bucketing column values on the same physical node, reducing data transfer across nodes and significantly improving query performance.

 ### Partition Pruning